amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 **HashMap is like a drawer that stores things on bins and labels them**
 {% img /images/hashmap-drawer.jpg "HashMap is like a drawer that stores things on bins and labels them" %}

-In this example, if you are looking for the [DSA.js book](https://books.adrianmejia.com), you don't have to open the bin 1, 2, and 3 to see what's inside.
+In this example, if you are looking for the book, you don't have to open bin 1, 2, and 3.
 You go directly to the container labeled as "books".
 That's a huge gain!
 Search time goes from *O(n)* to *O(1)*.

 In arrays, the data is referenced using a numeric index (relatively to the position).
 However, HashMaps uses labels that could be a string, number, Object, or anything.
 Internally, the HashMap uses an Array, and it maps the labels to array indexes using a *hash function*.